oneapi-src/oneDNN/tests/benchdnn/doc/driver_shuffle.md

 ```

 More examples with different driver options can be found at
-inputs/shuffle/test_shuffle_all.
-Examples with different benchdnn options can be
+inputs/shuffle/test_***.
+Examples with different benchdnn common options can be
 found at driver_conv.md.